 For Seniors and those with health conditions

-Older people and people of all ages with severe underlying health conditions like heart disease, lung disease and diabetes seem to be at higher risk of developing serious COVID-19 illness.
-Senior citizens are encouraged to stay home as much as possible.
+Older people and people of all ages with severe underlying health conditions like heart disease, lung disease and diabetes are at higher risk of developing serious COVID-19 illness.
+Senior citizens are encouraged to get vaccinated to protect themselves.

 Meals on Wheels: Seniors or individuals with a disability and cannot prepare food on their own can reach out to Meals on Wheels of College Park (which also serves Hyattsville).
 For $5 per day and up to 5 times per week, Meals on Wheels can deliver a hot lunch, dinner, and breakfast for the next morning.
 Hyattsville residents that meet income requirements may also qualify for free meals.
-To sign up or for more information, please call Meals on Wheels at (301) 474-1002 or call the City of Hyattsville’s Senior Coordinator, Beryl Johnson, at (301) 985-5058.
+To sign up or for more information, please call Meals on Wheels at (301) 474-1002.

 For Students and Parents

-Resources from PG County Memorial Library System: While libraries remain closed, the PGCMLS is offering a daily schedule of virtual activities for learners of all ages.
+Resources from PG County Memorial Library System: PGCMLS is offering a daily schedule of virtual activities for learners of all ages.
 Some branches have also begun offering in-person services.
 Visit their website for details.